-Transurethral resection of the prostate (TURP) is surgery to remove part of your prostate.
-TURP can relieve symptoms of enlarged prostate, such as difficulty urinating and frequent urination.
-This procedure involves inserting a tool in your urethra, so you don’t have any incisions.
-Usually, you stay in the hospital for one to two days after TURP.
+Transurethral resection of the prostate (TURP) is a procedure to remove part of your prostate.
+TURP can relieve enlarged prostate symptoms that affect your peeing habits.
+It doesn’t use incisions.
+Usually, you stay in the hospital for a day or two after TURP.

 Advertisement